Australia women's national cricket team: 1958–1973: Establishment of the IWCC

 Australia became a member of the International Women's Cricket Council (IWCC) at its inception in 1958, helping to form the governing body alongside England, the Netherlands, New Zealand and South Africa.
 Lack of funds and low public interest throughout the 1960s caused the women's game, once again, to decline.
 The on-field fortunes of the Australian team were simultaneously grim, as they finished the decade with a streak of eleven winless Test matches.

-Success continued to elude Australia throughout the early-1970s, culminating in their first-ever Test mach loss to New Zealand.
-However, the broader development and support of women's cricket began to soar once more due to the pivotal roles of a handful of dedicated players and administrators, especially through their efforts in schools and junior clubs.
-Among the devoted contributors was Mary Allitt, who captained the national team for the 1963 tour of England and was awarded the Medal of the Order of Australia in June 2007.
-Upon her passing in 2013, Cricket Australia CEO James Sutherland said Allitt helped to "pave the way for today's elite players" and that she "holds a significant place in the history of women's cricket."
+They were not successful in the early-1970s and had their first-ever Test mach loss to New Zealand.
+Mary Allitt, who captained the national team for the 1963 tour of England, was awarded the Medal of the Order of Australia in June 2007.
+When she died in 2013, Cricket Australia CEO James Sutherland said Allitt helped to "pave the way for today's elite players" and that she "holds a significant place in the history of women's cricket."

 One of the longest-serving players and administrators for women's cricket during this period was Lorna Thomas.
 Retiring as a cricketer in the late 1950s, Thomas took up team management which included overseeing four tours abroad.
-After almost a lifetime's involvement with the game, she retired from her position as manager of the New South Wales and Australian teams in the 1970s and was awarded an MBE for services to cricket.
+She retired from her position as manager of the New South Wales and Australian teams in the 1970s and was awarded an MBE for services to cricket.